-Easy Hollandaise Sauce comes together in less than 5 minutes(!!!) making this literally the worlds easiest hollandaise sauce!
-I learnt how to make this hollandaise sauce when I was just getting into cooking.
-I have continued to tweak and prefect my method throughout the years.
-Finally, I have a fool proof way to make the perfect homemade hollandaise sauce every time!
+Easy Hollandaise Sauce comes together in less than 5 minutes(!!!), making this literally the world's easiest hollandaise sauce!
+I learnt how to make this hollandaise sauce when I was getting into cooking.
+I have continued to tweak and perfect my method throughout the years.
+Finally, I have a foolproof way to make the perfect homemade hollandaise sauce every time!

 Hardly ever will you hear the words easy and hollandaise in the same sentence.
 But, even though I said this hollandaise sauce was easy, it still will take some diligence on your part to make it happen.

 I get the best results using an immersion blender and a large glass ramekin.
-To make the hollandaise sauce with an immersion blender, make sure you choose a bowl or cup with a squared bottom.
-This will make it easier to blend the sauce.
-Also, make sure your ramekin or bowl is sturdy and on a surface that won't allow it to slip or move easily.
+Make sure your ramekin or bowl is sturdy and on a surface that won't allow it to slip or move easily.
 I put my large glass ramekin on a heavy wooden cutting board to keep it still.

 For this method, add the egg yolks, lemon juice, cayenne, and salt into a large glass ramekin.
 Pulse the immersion blender a few times to just break up the egg yolks.
 Place the immersion blender into the ramekin, and turn it on.
 Slowly pour in the hot butter, while slowly stirring the immersion blender around the bowl until all of the butter is added.
 Like I said above, it should take about 3 minutes to add all of the butter.
 Once all of the butter is added, continue blending while stirring for 20-30 seconds.
 To ensure all of the oil from the butter is fully combined into the sauce.